redhat-plumbers-in-action/differential-shellcheck/README.md

 ### ignored-codes

-Path to text file which holds a list of ShellCheck codes which should be excluded from validation.
+Path to a text file which holds a list of ShellCheck codes which should be excluded from validation.

 * default value: `undefined`
 * requirements: `optional`